prody/ProDy/doc/examples/proteins/compare.rst

 Synopsis
 =============================================================================

-:mod:`~prody.compare` module contains functions for matching and mapping chains.
+:mod:`~.proteins` module contains functions for matching and mapping chains.
 Results can be used for RMSD fitting and PCA analysis.

 Input